Chestshire/C/README.md

-# CF\n
+# CF<br />
-c programs\n
+c programs
-----2018.9.13----\n
+----2018.9.13----
-Created this folder\n
+Created this folder
 folder is used to stored C programs including some tool functions and codes for homework\n